jiafulow/zedboard-guide/test/skiroc2-slow-control.md

 ]
 ```

-The python script `generate_SKIROC2_SC.py` then generates a C header file `SKIROC2_SC_hw.h`, with a lookup table like the following.
+The python script `generate_SKIROC2_SC.py`, when called, generates a C header file `SKIROC2_SC_hw.h`, with a lookup table like the following.
-Note that the lookup table entries are sorted by the register name to allow binary search which reduces lookup time.
+Note that the lookup table entries are sorted by the register name to allow binary search and reduce lookup time.

 ```python
 static const item_t lookup_table[LOOKUP_TABLE_SIZE+1] = {  // plus one NULL entry